rapid7/insightappsec-bamboo-plugin/help.md

 # Version History

+* 1.1.1 - Add new regions to InsightAppSec Region dropdown.
+Use search endpoint to retrieve scan-configs.
 * 1.1.0 - Support for Atlassian Bamboo 7.0.X, Implements RuntimeDataProvider to assist with pre-fetch of API Key for tasks run on remote agents
 * 1.0.0 - Initial integration